bobtfish/Cd_for_JS_apps/README.md

 This introduces a non-trivial development requirement, and a non-trivial testing / continuous integration required.

+# Prior art

+## Code loading

+Require.js etc - there are whole hosts of libraries to help you load Javascript libraries dynamically and do the path prefix per version thing etc, however there isn't any (known to me) prior art to help with upgrading whilst not reloading

+## DB migration / API versioning patterns

+Some of these problems can be solved in the same ways as DB migrations, and or API versioning - which work well, however these all impose non-trivial to implement at all times, and very non-trivial to prove in CI or get right at all times.

 # Common patterns for fixing these issues

 ## Facebook